GetPageSpeed/n98-magerun2-module-getpagespeed/README.md

 There is no output on success.
 It is suitable to be set up into a `@monthly` cron, e.g.:

     @monthly n98-magerun2 db:maintain:search-query --root-dir=/path/to/magento2

+### TODO

+Extra switch for trimming based on popularity, e.g. remove all with popularity < 25

 ## Installation